tektoncd/pipeline/docs/Concepts.md

 ### Task

-A Task is a collection of sequential steps you would want to run as part of your continous integration flow.
+A Task is a collection of sequential steps you would want to run as part of your continuous integration flow.
 A task will run inside a container on your cluster.
 A Task declares:

 ### Inputs